Introduction

 • Add the blood to a calculated volume of diluting fluid

-• Mix thoroughly for uniform distribution
+• Mix thoroughly to ensure uniform distribution

 • Load the Neubauer chamber using a Pasteur pipette